Global Equities Gain On Trade Deal, Chinese Data - UrduPoint

 Global Equities Gain On Trade Deal, Chinese Data

-Global equities rose on Friday as landmark China-US trade deal and Chinese economic data brightened the global outlook

-London, (UrduPoint / Pakistan Point News - 17th Jan, 2020 ) :Global equities rose on Friday as landmark China-US trade deal and Chinese economic data brightened the global outlook.
+New York, (UrduPoint / Pakistan Point News - 18th Jan, 2020 ) :Global equities rose on Friday, with Wall Street stocks ending at fresh records, as solid Chinese economic data brightened the global outlook following the landmark US-China trade deal earlier in the week.

-European markets were all higher after the Chinese economy appeared to be stabilising.
+European markets were all higher following signs the Chinese economy is stabilizing.

 "China released some broadly positive economic reports, which has boosted sentiment around the globe," said CMC Markets analyst David Madden.

-Wall Street sentiment was also broadly upbeat in midday trading, with the Dow index building on record highs reached Thursday on the back of the trade deal and Google parent Alphabet joining Apple and microsoft to become a trillion-dollar firm for the first time.

-The positive energy was felt earlier in Asia, where the main stock markets ended the week on an upbeat note.

-Apart from a blip last week caused by the US assassination of Iran's top general, markets have had a strong start to the new decade, building on the rally of late 2019.
+Apart from a blip last week caused by the US killing of Iran's top general, markets have had a strong start to the new decade, building on the rally of late 2019.

-The gains have been fanned by the "phase one" trade agreement as well as signs of improvement in various economies, lower interest rates, government stimulus and easing Brexit concerns.
+The gains have been fanned by the "phase one" trade agreement signed this week by the United States and China as well as signs of improvement in various economies, lower interest rates, government stimulus and easing Brexit concerns.

-The prospect of a healthy batch of company reports means there are hopes for further advances as well.
+The prospect of a healthy batch of corporate earnings means there are hopes for further advances as well.

-"It's very hard to be bearish here," Linda Duessel, at Federated Investors Management, told Bloomberg tv.
-"We could have really good earnings surprises to the upside" as more profit reports roll in, she said.
+Analysts see few economic clouds on the horizon in the short term but worry that high stock valuations could prompt a selloff.

 - Chinese growth - Beijing contributed to the feel-good atmosphere, releasing data that said the world's second biggest economy expanded by 6.1 percent last year.